floresr048/RecordKeeper/README.md

 The simple UI has 4 functions that are called when the appropriate numbers are inputted.
 1 - Choose a file with the appropriately formatted data ;; 2 - Create and populate the tree ;;
-3 - Traverse the tree and displays data both in a seperate window and in within the IDE ;; 4 - Exit the program ;;
+3 - Traverse the tree and displays data both in a seperate window and within the IDE ;; 4 - Exit the program ;;